Saghen/schemaa/README.md

     {
       path: String[], // Array of keys leading up the inheritance chain
       key: String, // Key of the object that failed
-      value: "any", // The value that failed the validation, any type
+      value: Any, // The value that failed the validation, any type
       message: "", // Generated message containing information on the error
-      type: "any" // The type of the expected value
+      type: Any // The type of the expected value
     }
   ]
 }